omidarmat/webDevNotes/react/react.md

 #### **Syncronization and lifecycle**

 When a dependancy changes, the effect is executed again.
 But now let's remember that dependancies are alaways states or props.
 What happens to a component when its state or prop is updated?
 The component will re-render.
-This means that effects and the lifecycle of a component are deeply inter-connected.
+This means that effects and the lifecycle of a component are deeply interconnected.
 When the `useEffect` hook was first introduced, many thought that it was a lifecycle hook, rather than a hook for syncing a component with a side effect.

 The conclusion here is that we can use the dependancy array to run effects when the component renders or re-renders.
 The `useEffect` is about synchronization and about the component lifecycle.